hexbatch/hexbatch-core-flow/README.md

 dropzone at https://docs.dropzone.dev/ for uploading files

 ### installation uses npm
- Run `nmp i` to install js dependencies that are not saved in the repo
+ Run `npm i` to install js dependencies that are not saved in the repo

 ## Environmental Notes